Call Now

 Figuring out how much to pay yourself as an HVAC business owner can be tricky.
 You need to earn a fair wage, but you also need to keep enough cash in the business to cover payroll, materials, and growth.
 The goal is to find the sweet spot between rewarding your time and protecting your company’s long-term health.

-Most HVAC owners go one of two ways:
+Most HVAC owners use one of two approaches:

-- Fixed salary: You set a consistent amount to pay yourself each month, just like an employee.
+• Fixed salary: You pay yourself a consistent monthly amount, similar to an employee paycheck.
 This makes budgeting easier and shows stability to lenders or investors.

 HVAC company owner salaries by state and city

-Where you run your HVAC business can make a big difference in what you bring home.
+Where you run your HVAC business significantly affects your earning potential.
 Costs of living, seasonal demand, and local competition all play a role in how much customers are willing to pay—and, in turn, how much you can afford to pay yourself.

 Get In Touch: 858-842-5746